ycechungAI/SWE-agent/docs/config/environments.md

 Build it with `docker build -f tiny.Dockerfile -t swe-agent-tiny .`.

-Now you can run it in the agent with `sweagent run --env.image swe-agent-tiny ...`
+Now you can run it in the agent with `sweagent run --env.deployment.image swe-agent-tiny ...`